 - An Emissions Monitoring Plan (EMP) is a collaborative tool between the State and the aeroplane operator.
-The EMP: - Identifies the most appropriate means and methods for CO2 emissions monitoring on an operator-specific basis; and - Facilitates the reporting of required information to the State. - An aeroplane operator shall submit an EMP to the State to which it is attributed for approval - Operator to submit an EMP to State by 28 February 2019 - State to approve the EMP by 30 April 2019 - The State and aeroplane operator should maintain clear and open communication during development and review of an EMP
+The EMP: - Identifies the most appropriate means and methods for CO2 emissions monitoring on an operator-specific basis; and - Facilitates the reporting of required information to the State. - An aeroplane operator shall submit an EMP to the State to which it is attributed for approval - Operator to submit an EMP to State - State to approve the EMP - The State and aeroplane operator should maintain clear and open communication during development and review of an EMP